Events & Entertainment

 Make sure you see the Hellenic Dancers, who perform in authentic costumes on stage in the Hellenic Cultural Center.
 A variety of Greek dances are featured for your entertainment.

-Friday: 6pm (with outside performance following) and 9pm
+Friday: 6 pm (with outside performance following) and 9 pm

-Saturday: 1:30pm, 4:30pm (with outside performance following), and 7:30pm
+Saturday: 1:30 pm, 4:30 pm (with outside performance following), and 7:30 pm

-Sunday: 1:30pm (with outside performance following) and 6pm
+Sunday: 1:30 pm (with outside performance following) and 6 pm

 Athenian Playground

 Located next to the Bayou, your children will have a great time at the Athenian Playground.
-This year there will be a clown that twists balloon animals, a face painter, and an entire tent of arts and crafts from which they can select.
-To cool off or for a quick snack, there will be Snoballs available and the NEW Kafé Snack Bar, where parents can grab a Frappe (iced Greek coffee), as well as snacks, water, and boxed drinks for children of all ages.
+This year there will be face painters and two inflatable obstacle courses from which they can select.
+To cool off or for a quick snack, there will be Snoballs available and the Kafé Snack Bar, where parents can grab a Frappe (iced Greek coffee), as well as snacks, water,

 Greek Festival Walk/Run